PULMONARY PHYSIOLOGY EXERCISE SCIENCE CPR NUTRITION

 NHE Review-Reviews are broken up into three sections...The Good, the Bad and the Ugliest.*

 5 Most Popular - Negative-Unsubstantiated.
 Post contained few to no relatable elements.
-Vote Count 71-2.
-All voted.
+Vote Count 82-1.
+Four did not vote.

-Voted most unrelatable post by a count of 47-8.
-Eight believed another post to be more unsubstantiated.
-Eighteen did not vote.
+Voted most unrelatable by a count of 73-5.
+Five believed another post to be more unsubstantiated.
+Nine did not vote.

 Anonymously request an official NHE response relating to any online post or review.